seyaidev/BehaviorTree2/README.md

 # BehaviorTree3

 This module is a fork of BehaviorTrees2 by oniich_n.
 The following are the improvements/changes:
 * Previously, Decorators would only work when parented to Task node.
-Now, they can be placed arbirarily, and even chained together, and will work as expected.
+Now, they can be placed arbitrarily, and even chained together, and will work as expected.
 Internally, decorators work slightly differently, but I preserved the clever and efficient tree traversal algorithm that oniich_n implemented in BehaviorTrees2.
 Should still be just as fast.
 * Calling tree:run() will return the outcome of the tree (success [1], fail [2], running [3])
 * Added repeater node
     * can repeat infinitely with a "count" parameter of nil or <= 0